-- 1. Connect the red lead to the positive terminal of the booster battery. - 2.
-Connect the other end of the red lead to the positive terminal of the discharged battery.
+- Connect the red lead to the positive terminal of the booster battery. - Connect the other end of the red lead to the positive terminal of the discharged battery.
 The positive terminal has a cover cap on it.
-Undo the cap to access the positive terminal. - 3.
-Connect the black lead to the negative terminal of the booster battery. - 4.
+Undo the cap to access the positive terminal. - Connect the black lead to the negative terminal of the booster battery. - 4.
 Connect the other end of the black lead to a vehicle grounding point, such as the engine block or an engine mounting bolt.
-Connect as far away from the discharged battery as possible, however at least 2 ft.
+Connect as far away from the discharged battery as possible, however at least 60 cm.